Lynx-Storm preview: Two storied franchises looking to rebound

 Stats and analytics: Tap here.

-Opening bell: This is a matchup of two teams — they will play again Friday in Minneapolis — that look significantly different than they did a year ago.
+Opening bell: This is a matchup of two teams — they will play again Friday night in Minneapolis — that look significantly different than they did a year ago.
 The Lynx have added veteran guards Courtney Williams and Natisha Hiedeman and post player Alanna Smith to the rotation.
-Last year the Storm, in their first season without Sue Bird, finished 11-29, the second-lowest winning percentage in franchise history.
-But the Storm has added veteran star power to a lineup that already included Jewell Loyd and Ezi Magbegor, getting Nneka Ogwumike and Skylar Diggins-Smith.
+Last year, the Storm, in their first season without Sue Bird, finished 11-29 for the second-lowest winning percentage in franchise history.
+But the Storm have added veteran star power to a lineup that already included Jewell Loyd and Ezi Magbegor, getting Nneka Ogwumike and Skylar Diggins-Smith.

-Watch her: Lynx forward Napheesa Collier, who will be a second-time Olympian this summer, is coming off her best season, finishing fourth in scoring in 2023 (21.5).
-Around her and Kayla McBride the Lynx added Williams — one of the league's best midrange shooters — and Hiedeman, who can hit the three and defend the perimeter.
-The storm added point guard Diggins-Smith, who missed last year after the birth of her second child — and Ogwumike; the two have combined for 14 All-Star Game selections.
-In 2022 Diggins-Smith was third in the league in 2022 and Ogwumike was sixth in scoring last year.
-Add that to Loyd (a league-best 24.7 points per game last season) and Magbegor, who was an All-Star for the first time last summer.
+Watch her: Lynx forward Napheesa Collier, who will be a second-time Olympian this summer, is coming off her best season, finishing fourth in the WNBA in scoring in 2023 (21.5 points per game).
+Around her and Kayla McBride, the Lynx added Williams — one of the league's best midrange shooters — and Hiedeman, who can hit the three and defend the perimeter.
+The Storm added point guard Diggins-Smith, who missed last year after the birth of her second child — and Ogwumike.
+The two have combined for 14 All-Star Game selections.
+Diggins-Smith was third in the league in scoring in 2022, and Ogwumike was sixth in scoring last year.
+Those players now join Loyd (a league-best 24.7 points per game last season) and Magbegor, who was an All-Star for the first time last summer.

 Injuries: Dorka Juhász and Sika Koné are both away from the Lynx because of overseas commitments.

-Forecast: Determined to get off to a better start than last year's 0-6 beginning, the Lynx's improved defense will be challenged by Seattle's offensive firepower.
+Forecast: The Lynx are determined to get off to a better start than last year's 0-6 beginning, and their improved defense will be challenged by Seattle's offensive firepower.